Curvature-Dimension for Autonomous Lagrangians: Lagrangians and Hamiltonians

 A \emph{Tonelli minimizer} is a piecewise-$C^1$ curve $\gamma:[a,b] \to M$ minimizing the \emph{action}

 among all piecewise-$C^1$ curves joining its endpoints and defined on the interval $[a,b]$.
 By Tonelli's theorem, every Tonelli minimizer is an extremal.

-The Hamiltonian $H$ gives rise to a Hamiltonian flow $\Phi^H_t$ on $T^*M$, which is the flow of the vector field $X_H$ defined by the relation where $\omega_0$ is the canonical symplectic form on $T^*M$.
-The Euler-Lagrange flow is the flow on $TM$ defined by
+The Hamiltonian $H$ gives rise to a Hamiltonian flow $\Phi^H_t$ on $T^*M$, which is the flow of the vector field $X_H$ defined by the relation where $\omega_0$ is the canonical symplectic form on $T^*M$ (given in canonical local coordinates on $T^*M$ by $dx^i\wedge dp_i$).
+The Euler-Lagrange flow and the Hamiltonian flow are conjugate via the Legendre transform:

 Solutions to \eqref{ELeq} are projections to $M$ of integral curves of the flow $\Phi^L$, and therefore also of the flow $\Phi^H$.
 The \emph{energy} is the function

 If $\gamma$ is any solution to \eqref{ELeq} then $E(\dot\gamma)$ is constant.
 The definitions of $H,\cL$ and $E$ imply that